 Make The Cream Cheese Frosting

-While the cake was cooling, make up the cream cheese frosting.
-I add drained, crushed pineapple to the frosting, but if you want plain cream cheese frosting, simply omit the pineapple!
+While the cake is cooking or cooling, mix up the cream cheese frosting.
+Sometimes I double the amount of cream cheese used, if I want there to be lots of thick creamy frosting, but that’s optional.
+I also add well drained, crushed pineapple to the frosting, but if you want plain cream cheese frosting, simply omit the pineapple!

 I am absolutely NOT a cake decorator (understatement of the century), but sometimes I will pipe colored frosting on top of finished cake.
 This is a photo of one time that I made this cake.
 You can see the chopped pecans on the side, and my flimsy attempt at decorating the top with colored frosting!
 But guess what?